zaully/mobile-take-home/README.md

 ### User Stories

 - As a user I can enter IATA codes of an origin and a destination airport and view a path between the two on a map.
-Airports in the data set with a null IATA code are provided in the dataset for the sake of completeness, and may be omitted.
+Airports in the data set with a null IATA code are provided for the sake of completeness, and may be omitted.
 - As a user I am provided meaningful feedback should no route exist between the airports.
 - As a user I am provided meaningful feedback if information entered is incorrect.